Acharvey123/GeoScope/README.md

 - Ensure your `main.py` file contains the necessary logic for fetching and displaying Earth Engine data.
 - If you encounter any issues, verify that all dependencies are correctly installed and that you are authenticated with Google Earth Engine.
+- This app is still very much a WIP, so dont be surprised if you encounter any bugs.

+## TODO

+- Fix map zoom issues when loading layers / toggeling basemap (currently when adding a layer or selecting basemap the map zooms to default location, will fix to zoom to active layer)
+- Add support to toggle loaded imagery on and off
+- Add image processing options so you can view different indices (NDVI, NDWI etc.)
+- General UI improvements